rdkcentral/firebolt-certification-suite/cypress/plugins/testDataProcessor.md

 ### > parseDataFromJson

-Function to fetch the data from the passed JSON.
+parseDataFromJson will fetch the data from the passed JSON data based on key.

 ##### Params:
 | Param | Definition|